source-academy/modules/doc/XMLSPECS.md

 1. A simple PROBLEM that uses the default DEPLOYMENT and GRADERDEPLOYMENT for its GRADER programs (source 1).
 2. A sorting PROBLEM that uses it's own DEPLOYMENT AND GRADERDEPLOYMENT.
-   Here, GLOBALs and EXTERNAL are used to pre-define lists for the students as well as the grader to test the functions with.
+   Here, GLOBALs and IMPORT are used to pre-define lists for the students as well as the grader to test the functions with.
 3. An MCQ question.
-4. A question which makes use of an EXTERNAL library, TWO_DIM_RUNES.
-The functions from the library TWO_DIM_RUNES are exposed to the source interpreter's global namespace according to what is specified in the SYMBOL elements.
+4. A question which makes use of an imported module, `cs1101s_1920/two_dim_runes`.
+   The functions from the module are exposed to the Source interpreter's global namespace according to what is specified in the SYMBOL elements.
   </TEXT>